-Cannabis sativa L is a plant commonly found in tropical regions such as Africa, Central America, and Asia.
+Cannabis sativa L is native to Eastern Asia but today is commonly found growing wild in tropical regions such as Africa and Central America.
 This is a distinct type of cannabis plant and is often confused with other types of cannabis plants such as Cannabis indica (marijuana) and Cannabis ruderalis (a rarer plant under the cannabis genera).

 All plant types fall under the same genus of cannabis, so they are similar, but not exactly the same.
 However, due to the interbreeding of sativa and indica plants over the years, these two plants are practically indistinguishable from just looking at them.
 All of these plants fall under the family of flowering plants called Cannabaceae.

-Essentially, Cannabis sativa has been the main source of the CBD compound.
+Essentially, Cannabis sativa is the main source of the CBD compound.
 CBD is just one of possibly 113 different phytocannabinoids found in cannabis plants.
-CBD has a history of being used as a medicine dating back many years.
-CBD is now derived from industrial hemp plants, a type of cannabis plant categorized as containing no more than a concentration of 0.3% of THC (delta-9-tetrahydrocannabinol).
+CBD has a history of traditional medical use dating back many years.
+CBD is now derived from industrial hemp plants, a type of cannabis plant categorized as containing no more than a 0.3% concentration of THC (delta-9-tetrahydrocannabinol).

-CBD can be noted as being closely related to THC, the cannabinoid found to cause that well-known ‘high’.
+CBD is noted to be closely related to THC, the cannabinoid found to cause that well-known ‘high’.
 However, these two are unique in their properties.
 THC is commonly found in recreational marijuana products for the psychoactive effects and other side effects.